Skip to content

 The end-to-end flow

-The parent spawns the child itself — you only spawn the parent.
+The planner spawns the specialists itself — you only spawn the planner, then approve the three consent prompts.

 Terminal window